 Quoting from the Tableau web site “Tableau can help anyone see and understand their data.
 Connect to almost any database, drag and drop to create visualizations, and share with a click.”

-Tableau is very good, if not the best in the market at creating beautiful visuals and connecting to many different types of databases.
+Tableau is very good, if not the best in the market, at creating beautiful visuals and connecting to many different types of databases.
 Many companies have built manufacturing dashboards using Tableau.
-There are 100s of different types of plots and charts a user can build allowing them to try many different options to display data exactly the way they want it.
+There are hundreds of different types of plots and charts a user can build, allowing them to try many different options to display data exactly the way they want it.

-Tableau can be used to display role based dashboards like Manufacturing Analytics but it can also be used as a data discovery tool.
+Tableau can be used to display role-based dashboards, similar to what is displayed in a manufacturing analytics solution, but it can also be used as a data discovery tool.
 Data discovery allows users to dig through the data and build their own visualizations.
 This can be very useful for more technically advanced users.

-Tableau can be deployed in the cloud or on premises and customers typically pay a per user or per server license fees as well as designer licenses.
+Tableau can be deployed in the cloud or on-premises and customers typically pay-per-user or per-server license fees as well as designer licenses.